 Do you do all your own DIY?
 Do your friends and family often ask you for help with theirs?
 If so, the chances are you’re already a handyperson and could consider building up a client base and charging for your services.

-A handyperson is someone who’s skilled in a wide range of repairs and ‘odd jobs’ – usually around the home.
-This can include painting and decorating, tiling, flooring, putting up fences – the list goes on.
+A handyperson is someone skilled in a wide range of repairs and ‘odd jobs’ – usually around the home.
+This can include painting and decorating, tiling, flooring, and putting up fences.

 If you’re interested in setting yourself up as a self-employed handyperson, the first and most important thing is to make sure that you have insurance to protect you against any accidents that could cause damage to you, someone else, or their property.